rowanfreeman/world-of-warcraft/the-war-within/liberation-of-undermine/quick.md

 - **Spew Oil**: Purple circles to the walls or behind the boss
 - **Incendiary Fire**: Red arrows, stutter step to avoid the orange circles
 - **Bomb Voyage!**: Big heals
-- **Mechanical Breakdown/Tune Up**: Phase 2, lust it, interrupt and stun the adds
+- **Mechanical Breakdown/Tune Up**: Phase 2, LUST IT, interrupt and stun the adds

 # Cauldron of Carnage

+- LUST ON PULL
 - **Colossal Clash**: Intermission; stay with your team, hit both bosses, and then swap sides
 - **🦖 Scrap Bomb**: Help soak the bomb
 - **🦖 Blastburn Roarcannon**: Stay still with it; let everyone else dodge